kasper-piskorski/docs/pages/documentation/10-examples/graql-rules.md

 You will receive no results at all.
 To find family relations between people, we need to:

-* Load a set of rules for the reasoner, which we will discuss further shortly
+* Load a set of rules to the graph, which we will discuss further shortly
 * Activate inference.

 The following loads the rules for this dataset from a file called *rules.gql*: